hugomarins/fsrs4remnoteFork/README.md

         $G$ is the "Grade" (1 - Again; 2 - Hard; 3 - Good; 4 - Easy), and
         $w_5$ is the factor that modulates how much the Difficulty will be changed after a review.

+## New Stability after RECALL
-- The *new Stability after recall* is a function of Difficulty, current Stability and of the Retrievability, and is modulated by three weights:
+The *new Stability after recall* is a function of Difficulty, current Stability and of the Retrievability, and is modulated by three weights:
 - $w6$ is the "recall factor" (default: `0.25`), and increases exponentially the next Stability (that is, the next interval):

         $$S^\prime_r(D,S,R) = S\cdot(\boxed{e^{w_6}}\cdot (11-D)\cdot S^{w_7}\cdot(e^{(1-R^{w_8})}-1)+1)$$